pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg irect: The area to be copied.
       :type irect: :ref:`IRect`

-   .. method:: writeImage(filename, output="png")
+   .. method:: writeImage(filename, output=None)

       Save pixmap as an image file.
 Depending on the output chosen, only some or all colorspaces are supported and different file extensions can be chosen.
 Please see the table below.
-Since MuPDF v1.10a the ``savealpha`` option is no longer supported and will be ignored with a warning.
+Since MuPDF v1.10a the ``savealpha`` option is no longer supported and will be silently ignored.

       :arg str filename: The filename to save to.
-Choose a file extension compatible with the output parameter (see further down).
+The filename's extension determines the image format, if not overriden by the output parameter.

       :arg str output: The requested image format.
-The default is ``png`` for which this function is equal to :meth:`writePNG`.
-For other possible values see below.
+The default is the filename's extension.
+If not recognized, ``png`` is assumed, for which this function is equal to :meth:`writePNG`.
+For other possible values see :ref:`PixmapOutput`.

    .. method:: getImageData(output="png")

       Return the pixmap as a ``bytes`` memory object of the specified format -- similar to :meth:`writeImage`.

       :arg str output: The requested image format.
 The default is "png" for which this function is equal to :meth:`getPNGData`.
-For other possible values see below.
+For other possible values see :ref:`PixmapOutput`.

       :rtype: bytes